microsoft/internet-in-a-box/README.md

 ## Quick Start
 To get started on running ns-2 simulations using the profiles, some sample ns-2 scripts have been provided in the src/sample-code directory.

-Please install ns-2, tcl, and tcllib and run the following command
+Please install ns-2, tcl, and tcllib and run the following command:

 ```bash
 ns src/sample-code/single-link-with-cross-traffic.tcl arg1 arg2